sherloach/vscode-theme-solarized-osaka/README.md

 ### TODO

 - env highlight
-- change color of all yellow brackets
+- interface, type are should be blue (currently yellow)
-- interface ts
+- json key value is not right